 - Reinforce the MIT (Most Important Thing) and link to the Bigger MIT

 In Winning Well, we talk about identifying the MIT or Most Important Thing you can do each day, each week, and each quarter to make the biggest strategic impact.
 Meaningful one-on-one sessions link clearly back to that.
-If you’re finding yourselves stuck in continuous conversation that has nothing to do with what matters most, that’s an important indicator that it’s time for a prioritization conversation.
+If you’re finding yourselves stuck in a continuous conversation that has nothing to do with what matters most, that’s an important indicator that it’s time for a prioritization conversation.
+This is an easy way to prepare for, and hold, these discussions (no matter which side of the desk you are on).

 - Notice Something Great